StudioEtrange/tango/README.md

 ## Available Commands

 ```

-    install : deploy this app"
+	install : deploy this app
-    init [addons] : init services & addons.
-Do it once before launch."
+	init addons : install and init addons only if any addons declared in current app.
-    up [service [-d]] : launch all services or one service"
+	up [service [-d][-b]] [--add mod-name] [--freeport]: launch all available services or one service
-    down [service] [--all]: down all services or one service.
-Except shared service when in shared mode."
+	down [service] [--mods mod-name] [--all]: down all services or one service.
+Except shared internal service when in shared mode (-all force stop shared service).
-    restart [service [-d]] : restart all services or one service"
+	restart [service [-d]] [--add mod-name] [--freeport]: restart all services or one service.
-    info : give info.
-Will generate conf files and print configuration used when launching any service."
+	info [--freeport] : give info.
+Will generate conf files and print configuration used when launching any service.
-    status [service] : see status"
+	status [service] : see service status.
-    logs [service] : see logs"
+	logs [service] : see service logs.
-    shell <service> : launch a shell into a running service"
+	shell <service> : launch a shell into a running service.
+	mods : list available modules for use as a service.
-    cert <path> --domain=<domain> : generate self signed certificate for a domain into a path"
+	cert <path> --domain=<domain> : generate self signed certificate for a domain into a current host folder.

 ```